 We also discovered that Los Delfines (a town close to Ciutadella) attracted large families, and as such had loads of entertainment options for kids.

-Getting Around Menorca
+How To Get Around Menorca

 If you’ve rented a car, getting around Menorca is a breeze.
 In fact, it’s highly recommended to rent a car as access to the beaches and other remote locations can be difficult without one.